rails-girls-summer-of-code/rgsoc-teams/README.md

 Append `-r staging` or `-r production` to any `heroku` command in order to specify the app.

-This app uses [camo](https://github.com/atmos/camo) to proxy insecure images in activity logs when `CAMO_HOST` and `CAMO_KEY` environment variables are set.

 ### Cron jobs

-Set up the Heroku scheduler to run these tasks:
+The Heroku scheduler is set to run these tasks:

 * `rake activity:update`  every 10 min
 * `rake teams:notify_missing_log_updates` once per day as close to midnight as possible (currently 23:30 UTC)

+### Camo

+Both apps on Heroku use [camo](https://github.com/atmos/camo) to proxy insecure images in activity logs.
+For this to work, the `CAMO_HOST` and `CAMO_KEY` environment variables need to be set in Heroku's configuration for the app.